bootlin/training-materials/lab-data/linux/bootloader/beaglebone-black/README.txt

 sudo mkfs.vfat -F 16 /dev/mmcblk0p1 -n boot

 Remove the card and insert it again.
-It should automatically be mounted '/media/BOOT' (or '/media/$USER/BOOT' if you are using Ubuntu 12.10 or later).
+It should automatically be mounted '/media/boot' (or '/media/$USER/boot' if you are using Ubuntu 12.10 or later).

 Now, copy the below files to this partition:

-cp am335x-boneblack.dtb MLO u-boot.img uEnv.txt uImage /media/$USER/BOOT
+cp am335x-boneblack.dtb MLO u-boot.img MLO.final u-boot.img.final uEnv.txt uImage /media/$USER/boot

-Now, unmount '/media/$USER/BOOT' and you are done!
+Now, unmount '/media/$USER/boot' and you are done!

 Using your bootable micro-SD card
 ---------------------------------